Margherita Sarfatti: Biography

 Sarfatti is memorialized in Guido Cadorin frescoes in what is now the Grand Hotel Palace, Via Veneto No. 70, Rome.
 "Fiammetta and I wanted to pass into immortality in the salon's frescoes," she remarked, referring to her daughter, who is portrayed with her in the frescoes.

 Sarfatti had an influence over Mussolini's policies from 1922 until 1938, when Mussolini bowed to German pressure and enacted racial legislation through the Manifesto of Race; until then, the fascist government's politics were not antisemitic, and the party's membership rolls were open to Jews.
 From 1927 she contributed to the Heidelberg-based magazine Italien which had been established with the support of Mussolini.
 In 1922, the group Novecento was enlarged to Anselmo Bucci, Leonardo Dudreville, Achille Funi, Gian Emilio Malerba, Pietro Marussig, Ubaldo Oppi, and Mario Sironi.
 Sarfatti had contacts with many Italian Freemasons, who were disliked but tolerated by Mussolini as long as they were useful to him.

 By 1930 Sarfatti converted to Catholicism, and noted that Mussolini was cheating on her with younger women, and expelled her from whatever influence she had.
 By 1938, with the application of racial laws, she left Italy, first to Switzerland, and then alone for Argentina and Uruguay.
-She took with her the 1272 letters from Mussolini.
+She took with her the 1,272 letters from Mussolini.
 She worked as a journalist for the newspaper El Diario of Montevideo.
 After the war, in 1947, Sarfatti returned to her home country and once again became an influential force in Italian art.
-Her children who remained in Italy survived the war, but her sister with her husband were extradited to the fascist forces and perished on the way to Auschwitz.
+Her children who remained in Italy survived the war, but her sister with her husband were extradited to the fascist forces and died on the way to Auschwitz.